 Formal perimetry should be performed to document and monitor for potential visual field loss.
 Fluorescein angiography and B-scan ultrasound can also be utilized to identify other causes for disc edema or conditions which may resemble papilledema.

 The treatment for papilledema is aimed at addressing the cause of raised ICP.
 In cases of mass, surgical treatment may be indicated.
 Venous sinus thrombosis may prompt workup of precipitating factors and secondary prevention with anticoagulation.
-In patient's with appropriate workup and documented high ICP where no structural or other localizing causes are present, the term idiopathic intracranial hypertension is applied, and patient’s symptoms management is with acetazolamide and weight loss.
+In patients with appropriate workup and documented high ICP where no structural or other localizing causes are present, the term idiopathic intracranial hypertension is applied, and the patient’s symptoms management is with acetazolamide and weight loss.
 Surgical measures such as optic nerve sheath fenestration are considered when vision is thought to be severely threatened.
-Ventriculoperitoneal and lumboperitoneal shunts are other surgical interventions which can reduce ICP by draining CSF.
+Ventriculoperitoneal and lumboperitoneal shunts are other surgical interventions that can reduce ICP by draining CSF.
 Venous sinus stenting is considered in patients with IIH where significant transverse venous sinus stenosis is observed.

 Other causes of optic disc edema such as from intraocular inflammation, central retinal vein occlusion, compressive optic neuropathy, optic neuritis, diabetic papillopathy, and ischemic optic neuropathy should be distinguished.

 Pseudopapilledema also presents with elevated optic nerve head appearance and blurred margins.
 It may be a result of congenital dysplasia, optic disc drusen, or tilted optic disc.